Buying a motor vehicle

 - the cash price of the vehicle, including GST, registration and licensing costs (unless the vehicle is being displayed for sale by auction or by competitive tender, in which case this should be stated in place of the cash price)

 - whether any security interest is registered over the vehicle

-- the vehicle year of the motor vehicle as recorded on the motor vehicle register (for motor vehicles registered before 1 January 2007, “vehicle year” means the year of manufacture or the model year or the year of first registration, and for motor vehicles registered after 1 January 2007, “vehicle year” means the year of first registration anywhere in the world)
+- the vehicle year of the motor vehicle (the year it was first registered anywhere in the world) as recorded on the motor vehicle register.
+Note that if the motor vehicle was registered before 1 January 2007, “vehicle year” means the year of manufacture, or the model year, or the year of first registration.

 - the make, model, engine capacity and fuel type of the vehicle and the vehicle’s ID or chassis number

 - the year in which the vehicle was first registered in New Zealand, or, if the vehicle was first registered overseas, the year of that first registration